gpiperagkas/mds-optimization-cuda/README.md

 To-do: Add more objective functions for benchmarking.
 Propose functionality to aleviate the problem of getting stuck in local minima.

-This software is intented for non-commercial usage, and is licensed under a BSD 3-clause license.
+This software is intented for non-commercial purposes, and is licensed under a BSD 3-clause license.